kumar303/hawkrest/docs/index.rst

 - **0.0.6** (unreleased)

+  - Fixed bug where other HTTP authorization schemes could not be supported at the same time as Hawk.
+Thanks to
+    `Mauro Doglio <https://github.com/maurodoglio>`_ for the patch.
   - Fixed incorrect statement in docs that Python 2.6 was supported.
 Only 2.7 or greater is supported at this time.